 Pre-departure Orientation: Wednesday, August 7 4:45 [Mandatory]

 Please carefully read the Program Details section for additional information pertinent to all CCSA programs.

-The price of the Belize Maymester Program is $4595.
-This includes round-trip transportation from designated cities, airport transfers, internal transportation between program sites, accommodations, ISIC (International Student Identification Card), all meals, program excursions and health insurance.
+For those traveling on a flight arranged by CCSA, the price of the London Summer Program is $5995.
+This includes round-trip transportation from designated cities, airport transfers, a BritRail pass for travel by train within Britain, London Travelcards (subway and bus pass), accommodations, ISIC (International Student Identification Card), meals as indicated and health insurance.

 Tuition is not included in the program costs detailed above.
 Please refer to Registration/Tuition & Fees in the Program Details section for additional information.

 All prices are subject to change in the event of unanticipated increases in airfares, monetary exchange rates or other changes in program costs.
 In some cases, program items may be deleted in lieu of a price increase.